liv-daliberti/grail-simulation/src/common/open_r1/README.md

 Metrics stream to stdout and Weights & Biases when the relevant environment variables or recipe entries (`wandb_project`, `wandb_entity`) are set.
-Local logs land under `${LOG_DIR:-logs/grpo}` (for example `logs/grpo/train_*` when using `training-grpo.sh`); accelerator outputs and checkpoints follow the recipe’s `output_dir`.
+Local logs land under `${LOG_DIR:-logs/grpo}` (for example `logs/grpo/train_*` when using the GRPO SLURM wrappers); accelerator outputs and checkpoints follow the recipe’s `output_dir`.

 ## Workflow checklist